-Our current projects were devoted to use of C-immobilized serine or cystein for diversity oriented, reagent-based synthesis of hetereocycles bearing oxazine/thiazine scaffolds.
-After sulfonylation of amino group with nitrobenzensulfonylchlorides and alkylation with bromoketones, the key intermediates were subjected to modification using different reagents, which yielded number of diverse heterocyclic scaffolds.
-Importantly, addition of triethylsilane in the cleavage cocktail (to liberate the target compounds from the resin) enabled to generate new stereocenter with controlled configuration.
-Below is demonstration of the high skeletal diversity of target compounds accessible from the key intermediates.
+In our synthetic pathways, the starting material was typically the natural or non-natural amino acid immobilized via its C-terminus to Wang resin.
+As shown below, the starting amino acid was converted in a multistep sequence to different heterocyclic scaffolds.
+Our current projects were devoted particularly to use of C-immobilized serine or threonine for diversity oriented, reagent-based synthesis of hetereocycles bearing oxazine/morpholine scaffolds.
+After sulfonylation of amino group with nitrobenzensulfonylchlorides and alkylation with bromoketones, the key intermediates were subjected to modification using different reagents, which yielded the number of diverse heterocycles.
+Importantly, addition of triethylsilane in the cleavage cocktail (to liberate the target compounds from the resin) enabled to generate new stereocenter with the controlled configuration.

 As a part of the above mentioned project, we discovered a new pinacol-like rearrangement leading to chiral pyrrolidinones (J. Org.
 Chem.
 2020, 85 (2), 985-993).
 N-(3-phenylprop-2-yn-1-yl)-sulfonamides derived from serine and threonine were synthesized using solid-phase synthesis and subjected to reaction with trimethylsilyl trifluoro-methanesulfonate (TMSOTf).
 In contrast to the previously reported formation of 1,4-oxazepanes, this reaction afforded pyrrolidin-3-ones.
 A mechanistic explanation for this unexpected outcome was proposed, and the limitations and scope of the rearrangement were outlined.